Things to do in the Hunter Valley: Where to Wine, Dine & Unwind

-Just a short three-hour drive from Sydney, the Hunter Valley is a destination that’s all about decadence.
+Just a two-hour drive from Sydney, the Hunter Valley is a destination that’s all about decadence.
 But there’s more to explore than just cellar doors.
 With rolling greenery, gourmet food, quaint cottages and fireplaces aplenty, this stunning wine region is steeped in charm and romance.
 So, set aside a long weekend to explore Australia’s oldest wine region, Sitchu style!

 Here's our pick of places to visit and things to do in the Hunter Valley, for your next wine-fuelled getaway.